Skip Navigation

 Anchored in a specific course, faculty and students work to meet a community need and advance their understanding of course content.
 Structured reflection is integrated into the curriculum to foster connections between their service, the curriculum of the class, and its impact on their personal values and community engagement.

-What Service-Learning is NOT
+What Service-Learning is Not

 From the National Service-Learning Clearinghouse: